-Richard Enthoven, CEO of The Hollard Australia Group, said driverless cars were a major disruption in the insurance industry that also had “the potential to cause a trillion-dollar change in the global economy,” the Australian Financial Review
+Richard Enthoven, CEO of The Hollard Australia Group, said driverless cars were a major disruption in the insurance industry that also had “the potential to cause a trillion-dollar change in the global economy,” the Australian Financial Review reported.

 "Driverless cars will reduce accidents by 90%, which will hit the general insurance industry hard given that half its revenue pays for smash repairs," Enthoven said.

 The chief executive said the major disruptor “has the potential to cause a trillion-dollar change in the global economy," noting that the lack of accidents alone will greatly impact the work of professionals such as lawyers and the whole health system.